 Truth be said, she hadn't expected him to act any differently than he did.
 Of course he wouldn't change his mind, especially on such an important decision, just because she told him to...
 The other way around, she had had great use of his words one year ago, when he reminded her to hold on to herself and do her thing, no matter what.

 His interest in terrorism originated from anger, in one way or another.
 And anger was always an untrustworthy adviser.
 To make things even worse, his anger was nevertheless related to her.
-The infamous open house incident had been some break-point, at least that was how he saw it.
+The infamous open house incident had been some break-point.
+Sooner or later he had to part with that illusion of riding off into the sunset with his high-school sweetheart.
 She had come and altered their relationship, pretty irreversibly.
-Something got broken that night and he had to change his point of view or else he would just stay stuck in that moment, devoured by anger and self-pity.
+Something got broken that night and he had to change his point of view or else he would just stay stuck in that moment, indulging in anger and self-pity.